bl4drnnr/github-cli-manager/README.md

   --upr                Update a pull request.
   --mpr                Merge a pull request.
   --cr                 Create a repository.
-  --dr                 Deleting a repository
+  --dr                 Deleting a repository.
-  --gagt               Get all gitignore templates --gagtn              Get a gitignore template
+  --gagt               Get all gitignore templates.
+  --gagtn              Get a gitignore template.
+  --lrfu               Lists public repositories for the specified user.
+  --lor                Lists repositories for the specified organization.
 ```

 ---